|

 Midwifery has historical roots across the globe dating back to ancient times.
 Midwives exist in oral history, historical texts, artwork, and biblical references.
 Midwives support you, your baby, and family in pregnancy, birth, and postpartum.

-If you are interested in homebirth services, contact me to initiate a first phone contact or schedule one here.
-The next step is an in-person consultation visit.
+Interested in learning more about homebirth and my practice?
+Contact me to initiate a first phone contact or schedule one here.
+After the first phone call, the next step is an in-person consultation visit.
 The visit is an opportunity to share your vision for your upcoming birth and how I can serve you.
 During this visit, I will share information about my practice and the midwifery philosophy of care.

 |